A New Generation of Donors

 In just 6 years people have begun to trust email as a part of their philanthropic endeavors, and this trust will grow moving forward.
 This is not a fundraising trend to be ignored.

 Next Steps: Make sure you don’t focus solely on managing your email output but you take a look at response rates as well.
 Use these fundraising email best practices as a guide to high response rates.

 A Focus on Monthly Giving

-There was a dramatic increase in recurring monthly donations last year and that trend is continuing into late 2018 and 2019.
+There was a dramatic increase in recurring monthly donations last year, one of the fundraising trends that is continuing into late 2018 and 2019.